Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Careers With an Art and Design Degree

 Careers in art and design are always evolving.
 With new technologies, more career paths are available to students, especially art design jobs.
-Instead of art students pursuing careers as sculptors and painters, more students are securing positions as video game designers and UX designers.
+Instead of art students pursuing careers as sculptors and painters, more students are finding positions as video game designers and UX designers.

 List of careers in art and design: